 total_profit = number_of_bags * profit_per_bag

-variable_name = value, then Python shows an error.
+variable_name = value, Python shows an error.

 Storing and manipulating data using appropriately named variables is a great way to explain what your code does.